-The Constitutionality of a Special Healthcare Deal for Alaska
+The Constitutionality Of A Special Health Care Deal For Alaska

 Senator Bill Cassidy is trying to buy the key vote of his Alaska colleague, Senator Lisa Murkowski, for his Obamacare repeal bill.
-He has made various promises to Alaska to get it; most involve offering Alaska more cash by waiving spending caps, adjusting the block grant formula, or increasing federal match funds.
-Another proposal involves exempting Alaska from the loss of premium tax credits.
+He has made various promises to Alaska to get it:

+· The draft of the bill that was released last Wednesday exempted certain low-density states, namely Montana and Alaska, from various spending caps.

+· On Tuesday, a National Review editor noticed that the financial projections from co-sponsor Bill Cassidy’s office gave Alaska (and only Alaska) nearly 50 percent more funding than other state in per capita funding.

+· This Wednesday, Cassidy’s office said that states with low-population density (states with less than 15 residents per square mile) and whose health care costs were 20 percent or more above the national average would get a cash bump; this would benefit only North Dakota—and Alaska.

+· On Thursday, Cassidy’s office said that under a new draft of the bill, Alaska, this time with Hawaii, would continue to receive Obamacare tax credits to help low-income citizens purchase insurance (though citizens in other states could not), would not be subject to particular spending caps, and would receive increased federal match-funding.

-Georgetown law professor Brian Galle points out keeping premium tax credits for Alaska probably runs afoul of the so-called Uniformity Clause of the Constitution, which says ““all Duties, Imposts and Excises shall be uniform throughout the United States.”
+Are any of these constitutional?
+Georgetown law professor Brian Galle points out keeping premium tax credits for Alaska probably runs afoul of the so-called Uniformity Clause of the Constitution, which says “all Duties, Imposts and Excises shall be uniform throughout the United States.”
 While the requirement has been weakened over time, Galle convincingly argues that it still has enough of a bite to create a problem for any premium tax credits deal that gives Alaska an inexplicable benefit.

 But there is another principle that might render any unreasonable largesse for Alaska’s vote unconstitutional—the so called “equal sovereignty” principle.
 Even a few years ago, this suggestion would have been met with skepticism.
 Congress has generally been free to burden and benefit states as it sees fit after they are admitted to the Union.
 Courts summarily dismissed attempts by states to complain about unequal treatment as a general matter—such as Nevada’s effort to remove a nuclear waste facility from its borders.

-Note: Update: Christopher Robertson over at Bill of Health has characteristically insightful commentary, querying what my approach would mean for the Section 1115 Medicaid waiver program.
-As he points out, one response could be that “all states are treated equally in their right to apply for such waivers, under several explicit statutory vehicles ...
-On the other hand, some of these waivers were very much the result of politically-charged negotiations.”